meagherphilip/blog-writer-v4/docs/future-improvements.md

 ## Clusters

 - The AI should read your existing blogs and link to some of the relevant posts in new posts.

+## Little things

+- Tidy up the styling in the admin section.
+- Remove the avatar from the profiles.